 But there are some distinctions that set them apart: Sinus headaches aren't linked with nausea, vomiting or sensitivity to light or sound (all common symptoms of migraines) but they are associated with toothaches in the upper part of the mouth (not a migraine feature), according to the Mayo Clinic.
-What's more, sinus headaches persist for days, while most migraines typically last a few hours.
+What's more, sinus headaches persist for several days, while most migraines typically last hours to a few days.

 Fix it: Because sinus headaches usually occur in conjunction with seasonal allergies, an upper respiratory infection or the common cold, treating these underlying issues can help resolve the head pain.

 "Many headache disorders can occur in the temples, including migraines or tension-type headaches," Dr. Monteith says.